 SC#1.2: Exhibits Fit-for-Purpose Behaviors and Interfaces.
-Strategy: Instantiate a documented Fit-for-Purpose Behaviors and Interfaces requirements and interface descriptions,
+Strategy: Instantiate a documented Fit-for-Purpose Behaviors and Interfaces

 ES#1.2: The COTS AEH must fit properly at boundaries in terms of Interfaces, allocated functions and for handling of failures.